Active Vs Passive Investing: Which One Should You Pick?

 An actively managed fund means that the manager is more involved in decision-making and actively determines which stocks and bonds enter and exit a mutual fund portfolio and when.

-While this is the primary distinction between active and passive investment strategies, let us look at other differences to gain a better understanding of both!
+While this is the primary distinction between Active vs Passive Investing strategies, let us look at other differences to gain a better understanding of both!

 Actively Managed Investments: A Direct Method